 More of us means more emissions, but due to extreme inequalities, there are vast differences in how much regions and individuals contribute to the climate crisis.
-The average citizen of the United States, for example, has a carbon footprint almost 200 times larger than people in some of the poorest and fastest-growing countries in sub-Saharan Africa.
+In 2022, the average citizen of the United States had a carbon footprint 170 times larger than people in some of the poorest and fastest-growing countries in sub-Saharan Africa.